Sourcing and Citation Policy

 Timely, factual summaries explaining the investigative process and legal context following aviation accidents.

-Plain-language explanations of federal aviation investigation procedures, regulatory oversight, and litigation frameworks.
+Plain-language explanations of federal aviation investigation procedures, litigation frameworks, and the legal issues that often arise after serious aviation events.

 How the NTSB Investigates an Aircraft Accident